Cars with Recent Engine Recalls

 Common Causes of Engine Recalls

-• Design Flaws: I’ve seen cases where the design itself is the problem, something that becomes clear only after thousands of cars are on the road.
+- Design Flaws: Issues with the engine design that become apparent only after many cars are on the road.

 Recent High-Profile Engine Recalls (2023-2024)